AaltoPML/VAI-Lab/README.md

 We are actively seeking contribution in the form of users, testers, developers, and anyone else who would like to contribute.

  - If you have methods which can be added to the framework, [get in touch](#Get-in-Touch)!
- - if you think this framework will be useful to your research, [get in touch](#Get-in-Touch)!
+ - If you think this framework will be useful to your research, [get in touch](#Get-in-Touch)!
  - If want to get invovled in development, [get in touch](#Get-in-Touch)!
  - Noticed a bug or other issue? [get in touch](#Get-in-Touch)!